Skip to main content

 Heat pumps are an energy-efficient cooling solution for Scottsdale homeowners, but they require careful planning and the right setup to perform well in extreme heat.

-At Forbes Refrigeration & HVAC, we specialize in heat pump installation designed for desert conditions.
+At Forbes Refrigeration & Air Conditioning, we specialize in heat pump installation designed for desert conditions.
 Our team ensures your system is properly sized and optimized for maximum efficiency and comfort.

 Call or text (480) 266-5211 today to schedule your heat pump installation in Scottsdale, AZ, and stay cool all summer long!